 The pulp of cocoa beans was first commonly eaten before turning to another use of beans.
 It was not until the end of the eighteenth century that chocolate candy appeared in its modern form, produced in the first British industrial chocolate factory of the world.
-As Pastor Thomas Cook target tourism development, Joseph Fry hoped to use chocolate as an alternative to alcoholism, misery of the English society in those days.
+As Pastor Thomas Cook targeted tourism development, Joseph Fry hoped to use chocolate as an alternative to alcoholism, the misery of the English society in those days.

 Switzerland then impose its know-how until today by introducing the chocolate bar into carving squares, an egalitarian and easy split encouraging sharing-spirit in a still deeply steeped religious society.

 Now, chocolate has become one of the main sources of snacking in Western society, particularly appreciated by children.
 It is currently developing in the Chinese market for consumers whose tastes are changing.

 You can also read our Strategic Guide to Export Food Brands in China